-Blue Apron denies plans to open Williamsburg store
+Blue Apron denies plans to open Williamsburg store after broker announcement - amNewYork

-It doesn’t look like Blue Apron is going to Brooklyn after all.
+It doesn’t look like Blue Apron is opening a public storefront in Brooklyn after all.

 Real estate firm RKF announced Wednesday that the delivery-based food service Blue Apron will open its first brick-and-mortar at 53 Broadway in Williamsburg, but then backtracked after the story published and Blue Apron denied the claim.